syl20bnr/spacemacs/README.md

 - Slick integration with Evil states/Vi modes, tries as much as possible to keep your fingers on the home row, no matter the mode you are in.

+- Community driven configuration based on a configuration layer system (work in progress)

 - Minimalistic UI, keep your available screen space for what matters: your text files.